codyngpriest/alx-higher_level_programming/0x05-python-exceptions/README.md

 9. ByteCode -> Python #4
 This is the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+10. CPython #2: PyFloatObject
+These are three C functions that print some basic info about Python lists, Python bytes an Python float objects.